JonasBeal/PhdThesis/docs/05-Personalized.md

 \BeginKnitrBlock{summarybox}<div class="summarybox">
 #### Publications {-}

 This chapter presents the method developed during the thesis to personlize logical models, i.e. generate patient-specific models from a single generic one.
 The description of the method and analyses on patient data from TCGA have been comprehensively described in @beal2019personalization and briefly summarized in @beal2020personalized.
-Analyses on cell lines and PDX data are unpublished.</div>\EndKnitrBlock{summarybox}
+Analyses on cell lines are unpublished.</div>\EndKnitrBlock{summarybox}

 ## From one generic model to data-specific models with PROFILE method